Peter R. Orszag: Early years

 Orszag became a lecturer at the University of California, Berkeley, and taught macroeconomics in 1999 and 2000.
 He then became a senior fellow and deputy director of economic studies at the Brookings Institution.
 In 2006 he co-founded and directed The Hamilton Project and was its first director.
 He was also director of the Pew Charitable Trust's Retirement Security Project.

 He was Special Assistant to the President for Economic Policy (1997–1998), and as Senior Economist and Senior Adviser on the Council of Economic Advisers (1995–1996) during the Clinton administration.
 After leaving the Clinton White House, he formed a consulting group called Sebago Associates, which merged into Competition Policy Associates and was bought by FTI Consulting Inc. for a reported $70 million in 2005.
 He has been a columnist at Bloomberg Opinion.

 Congressional Budget Office (2007-2008)

 Orszag was director of the Congressional Budget Office from January 2007 to November 2008.
-During his tenure, he repeatedly drew attention to the role rising health care expenditures were likely to play in the government's long-term fiscal problems—and, by extension, the nation's long-term economic problems.
-"I have not viewed CBO's job as just to passively evaluate what Congress proposes, but rather to be an analytical resource.
-And part of that is to highlight things that are true and that people may not want to hear, including that we need to address health-care costs."
-During his time at the CBO, he added 20 full-time health analysts (bringing the total number to 50), thereby strengthening the CBO's analytical capabilities and preparing Congress for health-care reform.
+During his time at the CBO, he added 20 full-time health analysts (bringing the total number to 50).